Skip to content

 RootModule = 'DropDown.ADComputer.psm1'

-Description = 'Drop Down Datasource that returns Computer Objects.'
+Description = 'Drop Down Data source returning Computer Objects.'

 ModuleList = @('DropDown.ADComputer.psm1')